spikex/rails-on-docker/README.md

 docker-compose run --rm app bundle exec rails new . --force --database=postgresql
 ```

-You can pass any other options you need to the new command and swap out the
+You can pass any other options you need to the new command, for example `--api`, and swap out the
 database type (swapping to matching Compose file as well).
 Be sure to leave the
 `--force` as that allows Rails to replace the bootstrap Gemfile with a real one.